enzococca/dual_profile_viewer/USER_MANUAL.md

 - Offset updates dynamically
 - Elevation shown at cursor

+## Perpendicular Sections

+### Overview
+The perpendicular sections feature allows you to create cross-sectional profiles perpendicular to your main profile line.
+This is particularly useful for analyzing terrain variations across your main section.

+### Creating Perpendicular Sections

+#### Step-by-Step Process
+1. **Create Main Profile**:
+   - Draw your main section using any mode
+   - Generate the profile by clicking "Create"

+2. **Activate Interactive Marker**:
+   - Press the 'X' key on your keyboard
+   - The marker turns green when active
+   - A red marker indicates inactive state

+3. **Position the Marker**:
+   - Move your mouse along the section line
+   - The marker follows your cursor position
+   - A vertical line shows the current position on the graph

+4. **Create Perpendicular**:
+   - Right-click at desired position
+   - Enter the perpendicular length (in meters)
+   - Click OK to create the section

+5. **View Results**:
+   - A new tab appears with the perpendicular profile
+   - Green dashed lines on main profile show intersection points
+   - Each perpendicular is numbered sequentially

+### Features and Options

+#### Interactive Marker
+- **Visual Feedback**: Green when active, red when inactive
+- **Precise Positioning**: Follows mouse movement exactly
+- **Toggle Control**: Press X to activate/deactivate

+#### Perpendicular Properties
+- **Variable Length**: Set different lengths for each perpendicular
+- **Automatic Orientation**: Always 90° to main profile
+- **Multiple Sections**: Create unlimited perpendiculars

+#### Visualization
+- **Separate Tabs**: Each perpendicular in its own tab
+- **Navigation Toolbar**: Zoom, pan, and save options
+- **Intersection Markers**: Green dashed lines on main profile

+### Working with Perpendicular Data

+#### Creating Layers
+1. Click "Create Layer" button after creating perpendiculars
+2. A progress dialog shows layer creation status
+3. Perpendicular sections appear as green lines on map
+4. Layer named "Perpendicular_Sections" added to project

+#### Export Options
+- **Vector Export**: Includes all perpendicular sections
+- **Layout Generation**: Each perpendicular gets its own page
+- **Image Export**: Use toolbar save button for individual plots

+### Best Practices

+#### Planning Perpendiculars
+- Consider terrain features when positioning
+- Use consistent lengths for comparative analysis
+- Create perpendiculars at regular intervals for systematic sampling

+#### Performance Tips
+- Create all perpendiculars before generating layers
+- Use reasonable lengths (avoid extremely long sections)
+- Close unused tabs to free memory

 ## Visualization Features

 ### 2D Profile Plots

 #### Matplotlib View
 - **Static Plot**: High-quality rendering
+- **Navigation Toolbar**: Added for all plots
+  - Zoom and pan controls
+  - Home button to reset view
+  - Save button for direct image export
 - **Features**:
   - Grid toggle
   - Axis scaling